2021 Design Contest Winners

-The 22,160-foot maze features three unique adventure paths to appeal to guests of all ages:
+The 22,160-foot maze featured three unique adventure paths to appeal to guests of all ages:

-- Puzzle Maze: Test your wits in our family-friendly puzzle maze.
-This maze may take up to an hour or more to complete.
-The Puzzle maze is closed during nighttime Headless Horseman events.
+- Puzzle Maze: A chance to test your wits in our family-friendly puzzle maze which took up to an hour or more to complete.

-- Kids' Maze: Bring the little ones along on our shorter kids' maze.
-This maze may take up to 30 minutes to complete.
+- Kids' Maze: A shorter maze made just for little ones which took up to up to 30 minutes to complete.

-- Haunted Maze: Brave the spooky Haunted Maze after dark—inspired by ghost stories and legends of the region.
+- Haunted Maze: A spooky Haunted Maze after dark—inspired by ghost stories and legends of the region.

-Be sure to ride the 1859 Balloon Voyage for a bird's-eye view.
+The 1859 Balloon Voyage was also available to ride for a bird's-eye view.

 The Mysterious History of Amsel Farm